 - one or two members of a previous jury may be asked to sit on subsequent related committees (with new members);

 - different sub-committees may assess distinct groupings of applications in high-volume competitions where the need for specific expertise plays a key role.

 Peer assessment at the Canada Council: a fair and effective system

 To be fair and effective, any assessment system needs thoughtful and consistent policies and procedures.
 This is especially true for qualitative evaluations, such as those used in the arts, which cannot be reduced to formulas.
 The Canada Council has put in place important tools to assist its peer assessment processes to function effectively, including;

-- transparent and consistent procedures for managing conflict of interest; and
+- transparent and consistent procedures for managing conflict of interest

 - clear guidelines and practices governing confidentiality of information.